rabbit-aaron/once-api/README.md

 // MyView.js
 import View from "once-api/backend/view";

-export default class MyView { //this class will be instanciated on each request
+export default class MyView extends View { //this class will be instanciated on each request
     greet(name){
         this.res.json(`Hello, ${name}!`); // this will be the resolved value in frontend
         // you can also access the req / next object using this.req / this.next